 Main Subheading

 The word "decagon" comes from the Greek words deca meaning "ten" and gon meaning "angle."
-Therefore, a decagon is literally a ten-angled figure.
+Which means, a decagon is literally a ten-angled figure.
 It is a two-dimensional, closed shape formed by ten straight line segments (sides) connected end-to-end to form a closed loop.
 These sides meet at ten distinct points called vertices, each forming an angle.

 Comprehensive Overview